MayankBatra005/Canvass/README.md

-# Canvass
+# Canvass Clone for Practice
-Canvass clone using Springboot, Kafka
+Backend is developed in JAVA Springboot with Kafka